scientific-python/repo-review/README.md

 ### Development

-This repository is intended to be fun to develop - it requires and uses Python 3.10, and makes a few potentially... uncommon decisions.
-You might not want to design your library this way, but this is not a library.
-It's a fun and enjoyable app.
+This repository is intended to be fun to develop - it requires and uses Python 3.10, and uses a lot of the new features in 3.9 and 3.10.
+It's maybe not entirely conventional, but it's fun.

 There are a few key designs that are very useful and make this possible.
 First, all paths are handled as Traversables.
 This allows a simple Traversable